TurBoss/blt/doc/tree.rst

     Load the JSON information into the tree starting at *nodeName*.
 The default is the root node of the tree.

+  JSON objects are converted into tree nodes.
+Its members are subnodes.
+  JSON arrays are also converted into tree nodes.
+Its members are subnodes whose labels are in the form "_indexN".
+JSON values are also converted into tree nodes.
+The key is the both the node label and a variable name.
+  The value is stored in the variable.

 *treeName* **export json** ?\ *switches* ... ?
   Exports the tree as JSON data.
 If no **-file** or **-data** switch is provided, the XML output is returned as the result of this command.